babonet13/HostYourNode/deploy/3_DeployNodes_GUI.md

 Deploying Bitcoin Node "bitcoind"
 -
-Create a directory for storing the Bitcoin blochain
+Create a directory for storing the Bitcoin blockchain